Digital camera: Line-scan camera systems

 A line-scan camera traditionally has a single row of pixel sensors, instead of a matrix of them.
 The lines are continuously fed to a computer that joins them to each other and makes an image.
 That is most commonly done by connecting the camera output to a frame grabber which resides in a PCI slot of an industrial computer.
 The frame grabber acts to buffer the image and sometimes provide some processing before delivering to the computer software for processing.
 Industrial processes often require height and width measurements performed by digital line-scan systems.

 Multiple rows of sensors may be used to make colored images, or to increase sensitivity by TDI (time delay and integration).
 Many industrial applications require a wide field of view.
 Traditionally maintaining consistent light over large 2D areas is quite difficult.
 With a line scan camera all that is necessary is to provide even illumination across the "line" currently being viewed by the camera.
 This makes sharp pictures of objects that pass the camera at high speed.

 Such cameras are also commonly used to make photo finishes, to determine the winner when multiple competitors cross the finishing line at nearly the same time.
 They can also be used as industrial instruments for analyzing fast processes.

 Line-scan cameras are also extensively used in imaging from satellites (see push broom scanner).
 In this case the row of sensors is perpendicular to the direction of satellite motion.
 Line-scan cameras are widely used in scanners.
 In this case, the camera moves horizontally.

 Superzoom cameras

-Digital superzoom cameras are digital cameras which can zoom in very far.
-The superzoom cameras are suitable for people who have nearsightedness.
-The HX series is a series containing Sony's superzoom cameras like HX20V, HX90V and the newest HX99.
-HX stands for HyperXoom.
+A Panasonic Lumix bridge camera with a superzoom lens, ranging from 36 mm (wide angle) to 432 mm (super telephoto).

+Superzoom cameras are cameras fitted with a variable focal length lens, typically ranging from a wide-angle focal length to a super-telephoto focal length.